Miss Alabama

 The Miss Alabama competition is the pageant that selects the representative for the state of Alabama in the annual Miss America Competition.

 Alabama has won four Miss America titles: Abbie Stockard in 2025, Deidre Downs in 2005, Heather Whitestone (the first deaf woman to win the Miss America crown) in 1995, and Yolande Betbeze in 1951.
 Betbeze refused to pose in a swimsuit, causing swimsuit sponsor Catalina Swimwear to pull out and ultimately start the Miss USA pageant.

-Abbie Stockard of Vestavia Hills was crowned Miss Alabama 2024 on June 29, 2024, at Samford University's Wright Center in Birmingham, Alabama.
-She won the title of Miss America 2025, succeeding Madison Marsh of Colorado.
+Ruby Tilghman of Panama City, Florida was crowned Miss Alabama on June 6, 2026, at Samford University's Wright Center in Birmingham, Alabama.
+She competed for the title of Miss America 2027 on September 6, 2026, at the Kravis Center for the Performing Arts in West Palm Beach, Florida.